lupyuen/lupyuen.github.io/src/unicorn3.md

     x2=0x4444_4444_4444_4444
     ```

-Yeah the steps for _"Map Virtual Address"_ and _"Enable MMU"_ are extremely cryptic.
+Yeah the steps for _"Map Virtual Address"_ and _"Enable The MMU"_ are extremely cryptic.
 We break them down...

 # Level 1 Page Table